townofdon/unity-cli-scripts/README.md

 - Point browser to `localhost://8080`
 - `docker-compose down` to cleanup processes

+&nbsp;

+&nbsp;
 ## Contributing

-Feel free to submit a PR, fork this repo, or just steal it for your own usage.
-If it helps you in any way, I'm glad 😄
+Feel free to submit a PR, fork this repo, or steal it for your own usage.

 ## Links